adefossez/music-demixing-challenge-starter-kit/README.md

 More information on training Demucs for the challenge on the [Demucs MDX page](https://github.com/facebookresearch/demucs/blob/master/docs/mdx.md).

 Out of the box, the Demucs baseline is at 6.20 of SDR.

+If you want to submit the pre-trained model, please follow the instructions in [test_demucs.py](./test_demucs.py)